Microplastics are small plastic particles

 Chromosomal damage, anemia, blood disorders, and leukemia

-Cancer; liver, kidney, lung, and central nervous system damage
+Cancer; liver, kidney, lung, and central nervous system

 Liver and kidney damage; suspected cancer